Trends to equilibrium for a nonlocal Fokker-Planck equation: Introduction

 Concerning the Fokker--Planck equation \fer{eq:FP0_k} , the simpler case $\mu =0$ $\lambda =1$, corresponding to absence of communication between particles, has been treated in \cite{ATZ}, where it was noticed that the target action of the swarm can be achieved by different choices of the Fokker--Planck type equations, corresponding to alternative strategies.
 If $\mu = 0$ in equation \fer{eq:FP0_k}, particles move subject to the simultaneous presence of the drift and diffusion operators, and, still under the action of the drift operator, they start to randomly explore the target domain $D$ adapting their diffusion to the distance from the center $x_0$ of the domain, as soon as they enters in it.
 In this case, it has been shown in \cite{ATZ} that the solution to the resulting Fokker-Planck type equation \fer{eq:FP0_k} converges in time towards the steady profile with a polynomial rate.

-In this paper we extend the analysis of \cite{ATZ} to the case in which particles of the swarm are not equally informed about the target to reach, but they sense the entire swarm in terms of their relative distance showing that the solution to the Fokker-Planck equation converges in time to the right target distribution.
+In this paper we extend the analysis of \cite{ATZ} to the case in which particles of the swarm are not equally informed about the target to reach, but they sense the entire swarm in terms of their relative distance showing that the solution to the Fokker-Planck equation still converges in time to the right target distribution but at a lower polynomial rate.